Yosoyfr/ACE2_TALLER_3/app/README.md

-# mm_app
+# app

 A new Flutter application.
 (only android)
-The app is capable to connect with arduio through Bluetooth and send commands
+The app is capable to connect with arduino through Bluetooth and send requests to a REST API

+# Packages
+- flutter_bluetooth_serial - for connecting bluetooth devices
+- http - a composable, Future-based library for making HTTP requests.

 ## Getting Started